mikemadison13/blt-azure-pipelines/README.md

 `blt recipes:ci:azure:init`

-This will copy a template Makefile to your project root directory.
+This will copy a template version of the azure-pipelines.yml to your project root directory.
 Make sure to commit this as well as your updated composer.json to Git.

+Note: the template YAML file assumes standard BLT steps for builds (and is similar to the templated Travis CI and Acquia Piplines files).
+Modifications can be made as necessary!
+Build scripts can also be modified by copying them out of this plugin and changing the file path as needed in the YAML file.

 ### SSH / Deploy Configuration